maiziex/Aquila/README.md

  -->

 ### Clean Data
-##### If your hard drive storage is limited, it suggested to quily clean some data by running "Aquila_clean.py"
+##### If your hard drive storage is limited, it is suggested to quily clean some data by running "Aquila_clean.py".
+Or you can keep them for some analysis.
 ```
 Aquila/bin/Aquila_clean.py --out_dir Assembly_results_S12878
 ```